layneson/rowsofb/README.md

 ## Commands

 RowsOfB operates as an interactive shell.
 Every operation listed above is also a command.
-The result of every command is stored in a hidden result slot.
+The result of every command is stored in the result variable and printed following execution.
 In addition to those operations, several commands exist:

  - `def [A]`: Opens an interactive process to define the matrix 'A'.
+ - `ident s`: Produces the identity matrix of size 's'.
  - `set [A] [B]`: Sets matrix 'A' to matrix 'B'.
 In essence, it copies 'B' into 'A'.
  - `set [A]`: Sets matrix 'A' to the result of the last command.
- - `zero [A]`: Zeros matrix 'A'.
-Equivalent to `scl 0 [A]`.
+ - `zero r c`: Produces the zero matrix with 'r' rows and 'c' columns.
  - `del [A]`: Deletes matrix 'A'.
 A deleted matrix has no size and no entries, and any operations using a deleted matrix raises an error.
  - `clr`: Deletes all matrices.
 This is the equivalent to restarting RowsOfB.
  - `exit`: Exits RowsOfB.